direct-code-execution/ns-3-dce/doc/source/dce-user-elfloader.rst

 .. include:: replace.txt
 Using Alternative, Fast Loader
 ==============================
+**Note:** elf-loader currently only works for DCE version 1.11 and earlier.

 DCE optionally supports an alternative ELF loader/linker, so-called elf-loader, in order to replace system-provided linker/loader module.
 The intention of the loader is to support unlimited number of instances used by **dlmopen** call, which provides DCE to load a single ELF binary to multiple different memory space. dlmopen-based loader (ns3::DlmLoaderFactory) is much faster than another default one (ns3::CoojaLOaderFactory), but few issues are remain so, this is optional.

 To Speedup Run-time